justunsix/selenium-java-tests/README.md

 [Gitpod](https://www.gitpod.io/features) is an online dev environment based on VS Code/Theia and can launch ready-to-code development environments for GitHub projects with a single click.
 It is free for open source projects like this one and a nice way to sharing code with others.
 You can open <https://gitpod.io/#https://github.com/justintungonline/selenium-java-tests> or push the Gitpod ready-to-code button at the top of this README.

 This option right now is only useful for development.
-To run the tests, a local installation is recommended since it requires a Chrome browser installed.
+To run the program, a local installation is recommended since it requires a Chrome browser installed.

 #### Option 2.
 Install Locally